codeamigo/docs/blog/2021-11-1-results-from-hn-1.md

 ## Social

 Before HN, our [Twitter](https://twitter.com/codeamigo_dev) account had 11 followers.
 Following HN, we now have **30** followers.
 Our [Discord](https://discord.gg/n64Ann2zRc) channel we had 0 users, now we have **13**.
 Still quite a lot of work to do on that front!

-## Takeaways

-We should change the Cache-Control header from our Next.JS app so that it does not include the `no-cache` directive.

-It's too bad we didn't have more in-depth metrics setup on DigitalOcean, we've now enabled Metrics Agent.